One of Vancouver's biggest players in film animation shutters weeks before Christmas | CBC News

 It's not known how many staff members will be losing their jobs just weeks before Christmas.
 At its peak in 2013, more than 800 artists worked out of the Vancouver studio.

-Brenda Bailey, executive director of the Digital Media Association of B.C., said it's a big loss for the city.
+Brenda Bailey, executive director of the Interactive and Digital Media Trade Association of B.C., said it's a big loss for the city.

 Included in MPC's repertoire is work on The Lion King, Sonic the Hedgehog, Watchmen and Call of the Wild.